nicola/decentralized-research/README.md

 ## TO READ (priority)

+-  Secure Untrusted Data Repository {(SUNDR)}, Jinyuan Li  et al., 2004
 -  Failure Detection and Randomization: {A} Hybrid Approach to Solve Consensus, Marcos  Kawazoe Aguilera and               Sam Toueg, 1998
--  Extended Functionality in Verifiable Searchable Encryption, James Alderman  et al., 2015
 -  Bitcoin meets strong consistency, Christian  Decker and Jochen Seidel and Roger Wattenhofer, 2016
 -  Impossibility of Distributed Consensus with One Faulty Process, Michael  J. Fischer and               Nancy A. Lynch and Mike Paterson, 1985